Create a Digital Narrative with Adobe Express

 Layer Timing

-If you toggle on Show layer timing at the bottom of the timeline, you can select an object on that slide and adjust its duration on screen during the duration of that particular slide.
+If you toggle on Show layer timing at the bottom of the timeline, you can select an item on that slide and adjust its timing on screen during the duration of that particular slide.

-For example, the text object “I’m Meridith”, as below, is up for the entire duration of the first slide, but I could change that to make it pop-up halfway through the slide by changing its duration on the timeline.
+For example, the text object “I’m Meridith“, as below, appears by default for the entire duration of the first scene.
+With layer timing on, I can adjust both how long and when exactly it appears in that scene to instead have it pop-up halfway through.

 The change would look something like this: